The Media and Entertainment Law Review: Belarus

 The Belarus media and entertainment industry market faces the following most widespread unfair business practices in the sphere of intellectual property rights:

-- using social networks' content without an author's consent;
+- use of social network content without the author's consent;

-- using mass media as a means for unfair competition;
+- use of the mass media as a means for unfair competition practices;

 - posting or placing photos in articles without due attribution; and